IHE/ITI.Topologies/topologies.md

 That said, there a a few instances where members of one network might need to introspect into another network in order to interpret the information they are receiving.
 The two cases this white paper will address are

-1. Situations where information received from another network needs to be attributed to a particular organization inside of that network
+1. Situations where information received from another network needs to be attributed to a particular organization that resides within that other network
 2. Situations where a message needs to be delivered to a particular recipient within another network

 In both of these cases, the centralized directory will be used to correlate identifiers in document sharing messages with Organization Resources in the directory, such that a discrete association can be made programmatically.